Responsible Gambling Resources for California

 This is a different kind of page than the rest of GamblingCalifornia.com.
 The rest of the site is here to help you find places to gamble.
 This page is here to help you stop, slow down, or find your way back if gambling has stopped being fun.
 We added this page because all five of us on the team have either been there ourselves or watched someone close to us go through it.
 Gambling is supposed to be entertainment.
 When it stops being entertainment and starts being something heavier, there are real people in California who can help, and most of the help is free.

-If you are reading this because something is wrong, you do not need to read the whole page right now.
 Call 1-800-GAMBLER.
 It is free, it is confidential, and somebody who actually knows how to help will pick up.
 You can also text “SUPPORT” to 53342 if calling feels like too much.
 Both are 24 hours a day, every day of the year.
 The rest of this page is here when you have time for it.

 The Real Talk on Problem Gambling